Crane1195/DIYB0XX/README.md

     Programmed & Engineered by Kyle “simple” McDowell Logo & Art  by Jacqueline "Jisu" Choe

-More information regarding the B0XX and links to preorder it are found here
+More information regarding the B0XX and links to preorder it are found here.

 https://b0xx.com/

-To contact any of the people who are credited in this repo, including myself, simple, Danny, and Snapple, join the B0XX discord here
+To contact any of the people who are credited in this repo, including myself, simple, Danny, and Snapple, join the B0XX discord here.

 https://discord.gg/6wcEaDU